raygervais/raygervais.dev/content/posts/2020/01/migrating-to-a-jamstack-from-wordpress/index.md

 ### Correcting Formatting, Article Metadata

-Let's play a game and use hindsight as a tool that's avaiible.
+Let's play a game and use hindsight as a tool that's available.
 Let's compare this current article's metadata compared to the exported.

 **Current Article**